 The Bottom Line

 These are the common mistakes people may make while watering their lawns.
 Watering the right amount, at the right time, and the right amount will help your yard flourish.
+Watering 1 inch a week and during the ideal times will keep your grass healthy and green.
 The next step is to fertilize and mow at all the right times.
 All of these steps together will help you care for your lawn and keep it healthy and strong.